Dan W. Turner: Post-Governorship Political Activity

 Turner ran for governor again in 1934, but lost that election as well.
 He did not run for office again but remained active in politics.
 He served on the War Production Board from 1942 until 1945.
 He supported fellow Republican Dwight Eisenhower in the presidential race of 1952, but turned against Eisenhower after a meeting with the President yielded disappointment on farm-related matters.
 In the election of 1956, he crossed party lines and supported Democrat Adlai Stevenson for president.
 Still advocating for farmers' interests at age 78, he was active in founding the National Farmers Organization, recalling Thomas Jefferson when he cited the “yeoman farmer, who has been the bulwark of our nation.”

 Later years

 At the end of his life, remembering his part in the Spanish–American War, Turner was heard to say, “They gave us the Springfield rifle.
 I wish I had never learned to shoot it.
 They said we were fighting for liberty, but it was cruel, it was cruel.”
 He died in Corning at age 92 and is buried there in Walnut Grove Cemetery.

 Notable Relatives

 Singer-songwriter Glen Phillips of Toad The Wet Sprocket is a great-great-nephew of Gov. Turner.

+His nephew, Francis A. Turner, also served in the Iowa Senate from 1957 to 1961.